hk-kumawat/Iris-Flower-Classifier/README.md

 ## Thank you for exploring this project! 🌸

-> "Creativity is intelligence having fun." – Albert Einstein
+> In every seed, there is a promise of life.
+In every flower, a story waiting to be told. – Anonymous